daisygunn/my-contact-book/README.md

     input = pyip.inputInt(prompt=message, min=min_value, max=max_value)
     return input`

-I added the minimum and maximum value parameters ensured that the user is only able to enter the numbers present in the menu, if they do not then the following error message is displayed:
+I added the minimum and maximum value parameters to ensure that the user is only able to enter the numbers present in the menu, if they do not then the following error message is displayed:

 ![](assets/images/invalid_entry1.png)